robalb/my-website/astro-website/src/pages/about.md

 ## skills

-check out my [LinkedIn](https://www.linkedin.com/in/alberto-ventafridda/) profile.
+Check out my [LinkedIn](https://www.linkedin.com/in/alberto-ventafridda/) profile.
 I also keep [a list](/uses/) of the tools and hardware I use, inspired by https://uses.tech/ and https://usesthis.com/

 ## contacts

-feel free to write me on <a href="https://twitter.com/albertCoolwind">Twitter</a>, or via mail at [my name] @ [my surname] .it
+Feel free to write me on <a href="https://twitter.com/albertCoolwind">Twitter</a>, or via mail at [my name] @ [my surname] .it

 ## About this blog